wp-plugins/delete-me/readme.txt

 = 1.4 =

 * Release date: 04/24/2013
-* Added setting to enable or disable the delete link on the `Users -> Your Profile` subpanel.
+* Added setting to enable or disable the delete link on the Your Profile page.
 * Added an uninstall.php file.
 This enables removal of the plugin capabilities and settings when you "Delete" the plugin from the `Plugins` panel in WordPress.
 * Fixed possible PHP Warning: missing argument 2 `$wpdb->prepare()` on Multisite installations using WordPress 3.5+
 * Fixed possible PHP Fatal error: undefined function `is_plugin_active_for_network()` on Multisite installations when adding a new Site from outside the WordPress Admin pages.